April 5, 2013

 “It’s OK if you quote that; it makes the business people completely bats.”

 Speed and his wife, Linda, met new St. Mary’s President Thomas Mengler last summer and were impressed with his vision for the University and his belief in the value of a liberal arts education.
-So they gave $125,000 to the School of Humanities and Social Sciences (HSS) to create the Edward and Linda Speed Endowment for HSS Faculty Development and Research.
-Soon after, they gave an additional $137,500 to establish the Edward and Linda Speed Peace and Justice Fellows Program, benefiting HSS faculty scholarship that advances Catholic social teaching, human rights, social justice and peace-building.
+So they gave $125,000 to the School of Humanities and Social Sciences to create the Edward and Linda Speed Endowment for School Faculty Development and Research.
+Soon after, they gave an additional $137,500 to establish the Edward and Linda Speed Peace and Justice Fellows Program, benefiting School faculty scholarship that advances Catholic social teaching, human rights, social justice and peace-building.
 He didn’t forget his business education roots, however.
 The Speeds also donated $25,000 to The Greehey MBA program.

 “We wanted to give back to St. Mary’s, but we felt if we could help with faculty development – in philosophy and theology specifically – that would help continue to influence the formation of the whole person,” said Speed, who spent 35 years in financial services, real estate development and construction.

 Under Speed’s leadership, Texas Dow Employees Credit Union (TDECU), the largest state-chartered credit union in Texas, increased total assets from $700 million to more than $2 billion.
 He unlocked productivity by probing the minds of his leadership team for their motivations, feelings and concerns.

 “There are no purely business interests; there are always personal and business interests,” he said.
 “And those had to be on the table.”